 Emanuele Galiffi is an EPSRC Doctoral Prize Fellow in the Condensed Matter Theory Group of the Department of Physics, where he works on the investigation of exotic wave phenomena, achieved by structuring materials over both space and time (see Research page).
 He pursued his doctoral studies within the Centre for Doctoral Training in Theory and Simulation of Material at Imperial College, under the supervision of Prof. Sir John Pendry and Dr. Paloma Arroyo Huidobro.

 For his doctoral research achievements, he was awarded the 1st Prize at the Student Paper Contest at the 2021 Marina Forum on EMetamaterials, the EPSRC Doctoral Prize Fellowship (2020), the 1st prize in the Student Paper Competition at the Metamaterials 2020 International Congress, the 2020 TSM Materials Design Advanced Graduate Research Prize, the URSI GASS 2020 Young Scientist Award, and the 2019 Carlsberg Scholarship at the SPP9 conference.
 He was also selected as finalist for the Student Paper Competition at the 2018 edition of the Metamaterials' 2018 Congress (Espoo).

-He completed his MSci degree in Physics at Imperial College in 2016, spending one year in Heidelberg (Germany) as an Erasmus student, where he collaborated with Prof. Sandro Wimberger (currently University of Parma).
-In 2017, he obtained an MSc degree in Theory and Simulation of Materials as part of the CDT programme.
+Before his PhD, he was awarded his MSci degree in Physics with First Class Honours at Imperial College in 2016, spending one year in Heidelberg (Germany) as an exchange student, where he collaborated with Prof. Sandro Wimberger on his MSci thesis.

-In his spare time, he enjoys rock climbing and playing the guitar.
+In his spare time, he enjoys rock climbing, gardening on his tiny balcony, playing the guitar and (during lockdown!) chess.